Wakaba2024/Real-time-Weather-Data-Analysis/README.md

 This project collects and analyzes weather data for major Kenyan cities — Nairobi, Mombasa, Kisumu, and Eldoret — using APIs and Python-based data analysis.
 The goal is to uncover patterns in temperature, rainfall, humidity, wind speed, and cloud cover that can support decision-making in agriculture, tourism, outdoor event planning, public health, and urban development.

+Data is collected via WeatherAPI  and OpenWeatherMap, then analyzed with Python.

 ------

 ## 2. 🎯 Problem Statement